kenwals/BoWood-Audio/README.md

 - Messages inputted on the Contact form are emailed to the site owner.

+- Responsiveness display on all screen sizes.

+- Toasts feadback messages to the user.

 - The Photo gallery is connected to a database table, so it can be updated by the site owner on an admin portal.

 - Visitors have full CRUD access to the product reviews they submit.